hidyverse/r-novice-covid/_episodes/03-seeking-help.md

 ## Reading Help Files

 R, and every package, provide help files for functions.
-The general syntax to search for help on any function, "function_name", from a specific function that is in a package loaded into your namespace (your interactive R session) is:
+The two general ways to search for help on any function, "function_name", from a specific function that is in a package loaded into your namespace (your interactive R session) are:

 ~~~